-Setting this stove up is a snap, aside from the fact that it weighs almost 31 pounds (19 pounds without the removable legs).
+Setting this stove up is a snap, aside from the fact that it weighs almost 31 pounds (19 pounds without the legs).

 Ease of Care

-Despite the coating of thick paint on this model, however, rust started to appear after just a couple of weeks living on an outdoor patio in sunny and dry Colorado.
+Despite the coating of thick paint on this model, rust started to appear after just a couple of weeks living on an outdoor patio in sunny and dry Colorado.
 Some people choose these kinds of stoves as additional burners for their decks or yards for canning, homebrewing, deep-frying, and plenty more.
-If you plan to have your Explorer live outside we strongly recommended getting a cover for it or storing it in a shed or garage.
+If you plan to have your Explorer live outside, we strongly recommended getting a cover for it or storing it in a shed or garage.

-The Explorer is large but remains manageable at just under 31 pounds.
-And, if you plan to use it on a table or tailgate, you can ditch the legs along with 11.5 pounds.
-Mainly, make sure that the back of your vehicle can handle the 32.75 x 14 x 7.75-inch dimensions, plus a large propane tank.
+The Explorer is large and heavy at just under 31 pounds.
+However, if you ditch the legs, you'll also shed 11.5 pounds.
+Just make sure the back of your vehicle can handle the 32.75 x 14 x 7.75-inch dimensions, plus a large propane tank.

 The value is high on this stove — especially considering that it is often found considerably under list price at major retailers.
 Our other freestanding models are considerably more expensive but scored lower overall.
 While the Explorer lacks some features and struggles a bit with the wind, it simmers like a pro, boils quickly, and can be used with or without its legs.
 All in all, we think this is a great bargain and worth the price for the right individual.